SunilKumarMariyala/DP-Project/README_FOR_BEGINNERS.md

 - What the measurements were
 - If the panels were healthy or sick

+MySQL is a powerful system that can handle lots of information at once and is used by many big websites and companies.

 ## How to use our Solar Panel Doctor

 ### Step 1: Get the stuff you need